Srinivaskarthikputlur/DockerK8SLabs/Container/Docker-Compose/README.md

 # **Docker Compose**

+---

-### *Docker-compose is a tool used to run multi-container applications/services on a single host.
+> #### Docker-compose is a tool used to run multi-container applications/services on a single host.
 The multi-container configuration setting can be done using a yaml file where requirements to deploy a service can be specified.
-Multiple container can be launched using a single command with help of the `docker-compose.yml` file. (https://docs.docker.com/compose/overview/)*
+Multiple container can be launched using a single command with help of the `docker-compose.yml` file. (https://docs.docker.com/compose/overview/)

 ### **Lab Image : `Containers`**